Toward automatic generation of control structures for process flow diagrams with large language models: Results and discussion

 \subsection{Model evaluation}

 The model performance after pre-training on different generated dataset sizes is evaluated based on the top-\textit{k} accuracy.
 Therefore, the top-5 predictions are determined with beam search decoding.
-A prediction is counted as true, if the target P\&ID is present in the top-\textit{k} predictions of the model.
+A prediction is counted as true, if the target PFD with control structure is present in the top-\textit{k} predictions of the model.
 The results, presented in Table~\ref{tab:top_k_pretraining}, show that increasing the dataset size significantly improves the model performance.
-It is evident that a dataset size of 100 or 1,000 samples is not sufficient for pre-training the P\&ID prediction model.
-With 10,000 generated process diagrams we already reach a top-5 accuracy of roughly 75\% on the test set.
-The top-5 accuracy can be increased up to 89.2\% on the test set when pre-training with 100,000 samples.
-Therefore we conclude, that the P\&ID prediction model learns the grammatical structure of SFILES~2.0 and correctly gives recommendations for the control structure of unknown PFDs through learning the patterns present in the training data.
+It is evident that a dataset size of 100 or 1,000 samples is not sufficient for pre-training the control structure prediction model.
+With 10,000 generated process diagrams, we already reach a top-5 accuracy of roughly 75\% on the test set consisting of generated data during pre-training.
+The top-5 accuracy can be increased up to 89.2\% on the test set, consisting of generated data, when pre-training with 100,000 generated samples.
+Therefore we conclude, that the control structure prediction model learns the grammatical structure of SFILES~2.0, which are based on generated PFDs, and correctly gives recommendations for the control structure of unknown PFDs, corresponding to the generated dataset, through learning the patterns present in the training data.
+The transformer model learns conditional probabilities and essentially exploits common patterns in the data.
+It is highlighted that this generated dataset is only based on topological information of the PFDs and no information such as process dynamics, operating points, or equipment sizing is provided therein.
+Since this generated dataset is created under different assumptions than real PFDs with control structure, these results are not directly transferable to real conditions.
+Nevertheless, the results indicate successful learning of our proof-of-concept on synthetic data.
 In addition, the results indicate, that SFILES~2.0 data augmentation has positive effects on the model performance.
 Especially on the dataset with 10,000 samples, a significant increase in the top-1 accuracy is observed after augmentation.

 Since valves are often omitted in PFDs, an additional pre-training run is performed with 10,000 training samples, where the entire control structure and all valves are removed from the input dataset.
 Thus, the model learns to predict not only the control structures but also the valves.
 The results, denoted in Table~\ref{tab:top_k_pretraining}, indicate that it is significantly more difficult for the model to predict correct control structures.
 This causes the top-1 accuracy to decrease from 37.7\% (10,000 input samples with valves) to 17.8\% (10,000 input samples without valves).
 However, this demonstrates that the model is also capable of predicting correct valve positions, which are not necessarily present in the PFDs.